 Carbohydrates (Carbs) – What are Carbohydrates?

 What are carbohydrates?
+Carbohydrates are macronutrients that the body converts to glucose to use as fuel for the body.
 Carbohydrates are present in everything that we eat!
 In fact, a carbohydrate is the basic building block of living things.
-This definition is organic chemistry 101.
 However, the structure and the amount of carbohydrates can vary greatly.
-The variation helps determine its classification as one of the three macronutrients needed to fuel the body with energy.
-The three required macronutrients are carbohydrates, proteins, and fats.
+This variation in the number of carbohydrates is what help determine its classification as one of the three macronutrients needed to fuel the body.

-When dieting, “carbohydrates” include sugars, starches, fruits, and some vegetables.
+When dieting, “carbohydrates” include foods that contain sugars, starches, fruits, and even vegetables.
 So, carbohydrates are found in a large variety of foods.
-While some carbohydrates are from nature, many are found in processed foods.
+While some carbohydrates are from nature, many carbohydrates are found in processed foods.

 Carbohydrates are the body’s first choice for energy.
-When excess carbs are eaten, they are often converted and stored as fat.
-When carbs are limited, the body will break down stored fat for energy resulting in weight loss.
+Therefore, when excess carbs are eaten, some of it is often converted and stored as fat.
+When carbs are limited, the body will break down stored fat for energy which can result in weight loss.